joergschultzelutter/mowas-pwb/README.md

     - remove the call for retrieving the 'warncell' information - this one is only relevant to German users
     - replace the MOWAS module with your country's native warn system parser code
     - change the DAPNET message group setting from ``dl-all`` (Germany) to your locale's transponder group.
+- There is no message dupe check; if the same message is present in more than one MOWAS category and ``mowas-pwb`` deemed this message to be valid for your coordinates and program parameters' selection, you may receive that message more than once.

 ## The fine print